oceanprotocol/docs/building-with-ocean/using-ocean-subgraph/get-data-nft-information.md

-# Get data NFT information
+# Get Data NFT Information

 The result of following GraphQL query returns the information about a particular datatoken.
 Here, `0x1c161d721e6d99f58d47f709cdc77025056c544c` is the address of the dataNFT. &#x20;